 Several graduates of the M.M.C. program have moved up to better jobs after completing their degree and, in some cases, even while they were enrolled because of the classes they were taking.
 In MMC coursework, we require that students produce professional-level content that faculty with significant professional experience evaluate internally and that working professionals assess externally via the assessment process.
 In addition to demonstrating an understanding of course content in applied projects, they must do so in extensive course discussions with direct reference to that content.

-The embedded videos above and the links serve as our MMC student handbook, detailing the various aspects of the program that students should be aware of.
-Please be sure to look over all content and reach out to your advisor with any questions.
+The links to the left serve as our MMC student handbook, detailing the various aspects of the program that students should be aware of.
+Please be sure to look over all content and reach out to your adviser with any questions.